picklejuicedev/picklejuicedev.github.io/content/mkdocmaker.md

 For support review the extension readme and also the additional documentation at [Picklejuice](https://pickle-juice.co.uk/mkdocmaker).

-If you are really stuck, send us an email at support[at]pickle-juice.co.uk.
+If you are really stuck, send us an email at support@pickle-juice.co.uk.

 ## Version History

+0.2.2
+- add glob pattern matcher to resources
+- updated readme
+- support for Gemini-2.0-flash model

 0.2.1
 - update readme.md with account registration details